antokhio/strapi-plugin-categorizer/README.md

 #### NOTICE:

-1. Only three levels of depth supported.
+1. Only three levels of depth are supported.
-2. Categories order currentlly is by id.
+2. Categories order currently is by id.
 3. All categories would be fetched at once, so it's not expected to work with thousands of them.
-4. Category can have only one parent.
+4. Categories can have only one parent.

 You can access 'categories` as regular content type:
 ```